Promises made, promises kept? Trump’s agenda remains a work in progress after 100 days

 He failed to end a war as promised

 At rally after rally last summer, Trump promised peace between Russia and Ukraine merely by winning the election.
-“Before I even arrive at the Oval Office, shortly after I win the presidency, I will have the horrible war between Russia and Ukraine settled,” he told a National Guard Association conference in Detroit in August.
+“Before I even arrive at the Oval Office, shortly after I win the presidency, I will have the horrible war between Russia and Ukraine settled,” he told a Detroit conference in August.
 By then, he’d been making the same vow at least since May.
 It did not happen.

 At times, he framed the promise differently, saying he would end the war in one day.
 That day has not come.